espressif/esp-jumpstart/README.md

 Lets on-board device to cloud in secure manner, reference cloud is AWS IoT

 ## 6ota
-Device firmware over-the-air upgrades for pusing latest and greatest software
+Device firmware over-the-air upgrades for pushing latest and greatest software

 ## 7mfg
 Separation of configuration and firmware partitions for seamless manufacturing or factory